'Upsets Me Beyond Belief': Man Outraged After His Service Dog Is Attacked By 2 Other Dogs Inside Christiana Mall

-WILMINGTON, Del.
-(CBS)– A mall in Wilmington, Delaware is getting attention and it’s not because of tax-free shopping.
+NEWARK, Del.
+(CBS)– A mall in Newark, Delaware is getting attention and it’s not because of tax-free shopping.
 A service dog was attacked by two other dogs earlier this week and now the service dog’s owner worries he’ll have to spend thousands of dollars to retrain it.

 Frank Bicking of Thorofare, New Jersey, suffers from seizures that his dog, named Beauty, can detect before they actually happen.
 But he says Beauty has changed since the incident at the mall on Dec.
 22.